-5.8.74 In winter the upper sections of the battery containers and inverter houses will be visible above the trimmed hedges.
+5.8.74 In winter the upper sections of the battery containers and inverter houses in Field 1 and the upper part of the proposed substation will be visible above the trimmed hedges.
+Field 3 will remain in agricultural production and Field 4 will be used for landscaping and achieving BNG.
 The sensitivity is High and the magnitude of change Low resulting in a Moderate adverse effect in winter, Minor adverse in summer.